BikLab/MARS8180-EnvDataSci/Week15b-deseq2-heatmap.md

-Now we are going to create a heatmap based on the sample counts of the transcripts to identify 1) how well the samples cluster together and 2) how
+Now we are going to create a heatmap based on the sample counts of the transcripts to identify 1) how well the samples cluster together and 2) the variance of the top 100 genes.

 ``` r